tangjm/data-engineering-notes/public/AWS/module4_cloud_security/notes_cloud_security.md

 #### Service control policies

+- applied at the level of organisational units (OUs)
-- specifies maximum permisisons for organisations
+- specifies maximum permissions for organisations

 #### KMS (Key Management Service)
 - create and manage encryption keys
 - integrates with CloudTrail
-- Uses hardware security modules
+- Uses hardware security modules (HSM)

 ### Cognito
+- service for managing user credentials and authentication for your applications.
 - Add sign-up, sign-in and access control to web and mobile applications
+- Amazon Cognito User Pools are used to manage user authentication to web and mobile apps
+- Amazon Cognito Identity Pools are used to provide temporary AWS credentials for accessing AWS services.

 ### AWS Shield